ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

 2. The middle icon will browse to the service.
 3. The last icon will open up the service's log.

-As more is added to the demo, observe what is displayed in the Tye extension.

-## Tye Dashboard

-Earlier, when entering `Tye Run` in the console, one of the lines in the output was
+`Tye` also has a dashboard that was started with `tye run`:

 ```powershell
 [10:19:48 INF] Dashboard running on http://127.0.0.1:8000
 ```

-This is the address of the Tye dashboard.
-Clicking on the address, or entering it into a web browser, will display the Dashboard.
-The UI shows each of the running services that Tye.
-It also provides helpful links to the running services' Url and access to each service's log output.
+The dashboard can be displayed by clicking on the link in the output or by entering it into a browser.
+The dashboard shows the running frontend and provides:

 ![Tye dashboard](./img/2022-01-22-15-25-42.png)

-Clicking on the logs link will display the service's log out:
+Clicking on the link for logs link will display:

 ![Tye Dashboard Log Output](./img/2022-01-22-15-27-52.png)